tjakubo/Decker/README.md

 Both ``Decker.Deck`` and ``Decker.Card`` take a ``commonParams`` table as last parameter.
 It can be used to set some common object properties like name, description, lock status etc so you don't have to do it every time you spawn the thing.

+Setting any key outside of the range listed below (plus ``sideways`` for ``Decker.Card``) will set key/value directly on the resulting object JSON.
+You can use this to set JSON fields not handled by Decker directly per table below.

 ``commonParams`` table can consists of keys:
 * ``name``: string, name of the object, default empty
 * ``desc``: string, description of the object, default empty